rachanashenoy1/election-analysis/README.md

 The winner of the election was Diana DeGette who received 73.8% of the votes and 272,892 votes.

 ## Challenge Overview
+This analysis was created to determine the winner of the elections and determine the number of votes cast from each county.
 ## Challenge Summary
+- There were 369.711 votes cast in the election.
+- Breakdown of votes by county:
+   *Jefferson: 10.5% (38,855)
+   *Denver: 82.8% (306,055)
+   *Arapahoe: 6.7% (24,801)
+- Denver county had the largest number of votes.
+- The winner of the election was Diana DeGette who received 73.8% or 272,892 votes.

+#### Election-Audit Summary:
+The election commission could use this script to determine the winner for other elections by replacing the data source (the csv file).
+They can also adjust the data source to determine the winner of other contests to tally up the results.